casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig/multi-sig-management.md

 ### Step 3: Increase the primary key's weight to set thresholds

 This workflow starts by increasing the weight of the primary key from 1 to 3.
 To make account updates, a key's weight must equal or exceed the `key_management` threshold.
-In step 5, you will add associated accounts that will participate in signing deploys.
+In a later step, you will add the associated accounts that will participate in signing deploys.

 Retrieve the account hash of the primary key you are working with using a block explorer or the Casper CLI client.